gregbuchholz/RuSDLem/README.md

-There are a number of tutorials out there with the goal of showing how to use Rust and the [SDL2](https://github.com/Rust-SDL2/rust-sdl2) graphics library to build program with a web target.
+There are a number of tutorials out there with the goal of showing how to use Rust and the [SDL2](https://github.com/Rust-SDL2/rust-sdl2) graphics library to build programs with a web target.
 Unfortunately, most of them have developed bit rot over the years.
-You should use those as the tutorial to get a sense for how things should work.
-This example shows a minimal working solution as of November of 2021.
+You should use those as the tutorial to get a general sense for how things should work.
+This example shows a minimal working solution as of November of 2021, with the quirks of getting it to compile ironed out.
 You can see the example in action at:

 https://gregbuchholz.github.io/